MCLDG-zz/fabric-on-eks/remote-org/README.md

 * Edit the file `./remote-org/step3-create-channel-config.sh`, and add the new org and domain to the two ENV variables at the top of the file
 * Run the script `./remote-org/step3-create-channel-config.sh`.

+### Step 6 - Start the new peer
+On the EC2 instance in the new org.

+Run the script `./remote-org/step6-start-new-peer.sh`.